-Employees in positions normally requiring 11 and 12 months of service shall earn up to six or seven days of additional local leave at the rate of one-half workday for each month of service based on perfect attendance.
-Local incentive leave shall accumulate to a maximum of 10 workdays for employees in ten-month positions and 15 days for employees in 11 and 12-month positions.
-These local incentive days shall be taken with no loss of pay.
-No monetary compensation will be granted for employees leaving the District and are non-transferable to another District.
+Local Leave - Employees shall earn five days of additional local leave.
+Local leave shall accumulate up to a maximum of 10 workdays.
+These local days shall be taken with no loss of pay.
+No monetary compensation for local leave days will be granted to employees leaving the

-Local incentive leave shall accumulate to a maximum of 10 workdays for employees in tenmonth positions and 15 days for employees in 11 and 12-month positions.
-These local incentive days shall be taken with no loss of pay.
-No monetary compensation will be granted for employees leaving the District and are non-transferable to another District.
-A written request for use of local incentive leave shall be submitted to the immediate supervisor or designee.
-In deciding to approve local incentive leave, however, the supervisor or designee shall consider the effect of the employee's absence on the educational program, as well as the availability of substitutes.
+District, and local leave days are non-transferable to another District.
+A written request for use of local leave shall be submitted to the immediate supervisor or designee.
+In deciding to approve local leave, however, the supervisor or designee shall consider the effect of the employee's absence on the educational program and the availability of substitutes prior to granting local leave.